How to get funding for your small business idea in Nigeria

 One thing you must note while going for these banks is that most banks may require some form of collateral which you’ll have to provide before you can access their credit facility.

-Always remember that some of these microfinance banks will want to see your business plan and other items you’ve already put in place for the success of your business.
+Always remember that some of these microfinance banks will want to see your business plan and other items you’ve already put in place for the success of your business before they can consider giving you any loan.

 In general, I will only advice you borrow from microfinance banks either as a last resort or where you’ve already started your business but in need of funding to grow the business and take it to the next level.

-Crowd funding is one of the most recently popular options to raise funding for a small business.
-It leverages a large number of funders, to raise funds for small businesses.
+Crowd funding is one of the recently popular options to raise funding for a small business.
+It leverages a large number of funders, to raise funds for startups and ideas.

 Typically it takes 6-8 months between starting an equity crowd funding campaign and getting the money over to your bank account, going by the formal way.

-You can check out some crowd funding websites in Nigeria here.
+You can also check out some crowd funding websites in Nigeria here.

 Outside that, you can also try out the informal crowd funding by getting a number of your friends and family or acquaintances to contribute a certain amount for your business in order to get certain equity over a defined period of time.